Getting Your Song Played on Radio

 Let me spend a few sentences on that last item, the ratio of "quality."
 Having created a system for indie artists to display their songs to internet radio programmers back in 2003, I've had tens-of-thousands of songs pass through my ears, and posted thousands of them for internet radio programmers to add to their playlists.

-As creator of "Intro to Indie Artists," I've also succeeded in building a subscriber base of online stations that run these programs - which are built on new acts seeking airplay.
+As creator of "Intro to Indie Artists," I've also succeeded in building a Receiver base of online stations that run these programs - which are built on new acts seeking airplay.

 The one common thread that runs through RRadio Music and "Intro to Indie Artists" is that radio programmers struggle to find time for sampling new artists and songs.
 It's not as if there are doldrums in the sea of new music, either.
 Programmers - those who are strictly pureplay internet radio station operators, or who work in the radio industry - are drowning in new music being thrust on them.
 Each song with a request to "give my song a listen."

 Now, I've heard the pleas - "My music is truly unique."
 I've been subjected to all the reasoning of why I should give each artist who requests my going to their link the time to listen to their music.
 But, the reality is, there's simply not enough time in my day (or that of anyone in the radio industry) to sample all the requests received from indie artists.

 Sorry to be upfront about this paradox, but it's how the real world operates - and the reason why I created RRadioMusic.com and the "Intro to Indie Artists" series of programs.

 RRadio Music is a web site designed for radio programmers to use at their leisure.
 Short samples of music allow them to request a full song download.
 When this happens, the artist is notified so they may follow up with the programmer.